 A business plan is a strategic document that outlines a company's goals, strategies for achieving them, and the time frame for their achievement.
 It covers aspects like market analysis, financial projections, and organizational structure, serving as a roadmap for business growth and a tool to secure funding.

-Often, financial institutions and investors will need to see a business plan before funding any project.
-But even if you don’t plan to seek outside funding, a well-crafted plan becomes the guidance for your business as it scales.
+Often, financial institutions and investors need to see a business plan before funding any project.
+Even if you don’t plan to seek outside funding, a well-crafted plan becomes the guidance for your business as it scales.

 How to write a business plan in 9 steps